adamhn/adamhn/README.md

 ### Hi there 👋
-Web developer sometimes a writer, excited about technology, startups, and books.
+I'm a web developer sometimes a writer, excited about technology, startups, and books.
 Currently, I work as a front-end developer (consultant) at TCS in Stockholm, Sweden.

 #### 📫 How to reach me: